 The south has had two disadvantages: The first is that they have been on the way to former booming fishing and whaling cities of New Bedford and Fall River, both of which have lost alot of their original job base.
 The second is that the south has typically not had nearly as well developed a suburb and retail boom as the north.
 This has changed significantly over the past decade.
 From the Comcast Center (formerly the Tweeter Center, formerly Great Woods) to the Wrenthem outlets, to big box store influxes, this area has some of the greatest growth potential in Greater Boston.

 Unlike almost all other states in the nation, Massachusetts and to a lesser degree, its neighboring New England States, makes very little use of counties.
-The court system is county based but almost nothing else is.
+The court system is county based but almost nothing else is, except in rural areas.
 Many residents of Greater Boston cannot even tell you what county they live in, an unthinkable scenario for out of town visitors or newcomers to the area.

 For this reason, dividing Greater Boston into regions is difficult to do.
 Each community has its own school system, and adjacent towns can have vast and substantial differences in everything from education, to police and fire to land values and to tax rates.